-The new facility, Weir Quay Community Watersports (often referred to as the Hub Club) is vital because the sailing club and the gig club lost their old clubhouse when the lease ran out in 2009 making them homeless.
+The new facility, Weir Quay Community Watersports (often referred to as the Hub Club), is vital because the Sailing and Gig clubs lost their old clubhouse when the lease ran out in 2009 making them homeless.

 Despite an extension of use of the premises until September 2013, finally the clubs had to vacate and are now effectively homeless.
 This lack of boat storage and facilities will seriously jeopardise future participation by the community in water sports recreation at Weir Quay.

 Particularly vulnerable are the clubs’ extensive and well supported youth training programmes for which a convenient land base is essential.
 These programmes introduce young people from across our rural community to the skills and disciplines of gig rowing and sailing small craft.

 Both clubs also play a key part in providing older members of the community with vigorous outdoor exercise, an essential for healthy living.